-The Tennessee Department of Financial Institutions requires mortgage brokers, lenders and servicers to post surety bonds as a licensing requirement.
-Brokers must post $90,000 bonds, and lenders and servicers must post $200,000 bonds.
+The Tennessee Department of Financial Institutions requires mortgage brokers, lenders, and servicers to post surety bonds as a licensing requirement.
+Brokers must post $90,000 bonds, while lenders and servicers must post $200,000 bonds.
 Licensees who choose to broker and lend and/or service loans are required to carry the higher bond amount of $200,000.

-Some surety underwriting companies require current business financials and a personal financial statement to underwrite these bonds, so having these documents handy will expedite the bonding process and could help you qualify for a lower premium rate.
-Request your free surety bond quote now!
+Some surety underwriting companies require current business financials and a personal financial statement to underwrite these bonds, so having these documents handy will expedite the bonding process and could help you qualify for a lower premium.

 Why do I need this bond?

-Tennessee mortgage broker, lender or servicer surety bonds are put in place for the benefit of any person injured by the principal’s (mortgage broker, lender or servicer) wrongful acts, defaults, fraud or misrepresentation while on the job.
+Tennessee mortgage broker, lender, or servicer surety bonds are put in place for the benefit of any person injured by the principal’s (mortgage broker's, lender's, or servicer's) wrongful acts, defaults, fraud, or misrepresentation while on the job.
 By posting this bond, the principal pledges to conduct business ethically and in accordance with all laws of the state and industry.

 If the principal fails to comply with the provisions of the surety bond contract, the surety will initially cover any damages up to the full penal sum of the bond.
 The principal must reimburse the surety for any sums paid out.